Massey products in the \'etale cohomology of number fields: Cohomology and duality for locally constant sheaves

 \section{Cohomology and duality for locally constant sheaves}

-Let $X$ be the spectrum of the ring of integers of a number field $K$ and let $F$ be a locally constant constructible abelian sheaf on $X$.
-In this section, we will show how one may compute the flat cohomology groups $H^i(X, D(F))$ in degrees $0,1,2$, where $D(F)$ denotes the Cartier dual.
-By \cite[II.3.9]{MilneEtale} we have an exact sequence
+Let $X$ be the spectrum of the ring of integers of a number field $K$ and let $A$ be a locally constant constructible abelian sheaf on $X_{\et}$.
+In this section, we will show how one may compute the cohomology groups $H^i(X, D(A))$ in degrees 0,1, and 2, where $D(A)=R\HOM(A, \GG_m)$.
+By \cite[II.3.9]{MilneEtale}, we have an exact sequence